thegodone/MARS/README.md

 dependencies: tensorboardX

+see retrobrigde github for conda env as it is compatible (at lest for prepare_mol_graph.py it does not complain!)

 # Step-1: Data Processing

 Run this command to convert reactions to molecular graphs, generate motif vocabulary and transformation paths: